 Often described as where Europe, Africa and the Middle East mingle and merge, Marrakech is an unmissable destination.
+There are so many reasons to visit Morocco, and one of them is Marrakech.
 No trip to Northern Africa is complete without a visit.
 I recently spent 4 days in Marrakech and practically fell in love.
 It has got to be one of the most interesting and cultural cities I’ve been to – full of history, colour, culture and GREAT food!

 It’s home to a thriving medina, colourful shopping, delicious foods and quite frankly some of the most stunning architecture I’ve seen.
 Are you ready to fall in love with the city too?

 Here’s my guide for spending 4 days in Marrakech, which includes some of the best places and hidden gems you must visit.
 I’ve also sprinkled in a few tips for keeping safe and getting around.

 Day 1: Find your bearings & explore your senses

 Jemma El Fna Square is the main square situated in the centre of the Medina and is probably the best place to find your bearings and use as a meeting point.
 Therefore, I would recommend making your way here first once you’ve settled into your accommodation.

 It’s renowned for its markets, especially at night when the place dazzles with entertainment.
 Everywhere you look, you’ll notice the hustle and bustle.

 The hoopla and halqa (street theatre) have performed here since the 11th century.
 Singers, dancers, magicians and an array of food stalls will delight the senses.